FadekemiAkinduyile/Edmonton-City-Food-Drive-Optimization/README.md

 **Phases**

--Initiation and Planning
+-  Initiation and Planning

--Data Collection and Preparation
+-  Data Collection and Preparation

--Model Development and Training
+-  Model Development and Training

--System Development and Testing
+-  System Development and Testing

--Deployment and Integration
+-  Deployment and Integration

--Evaluation and Fine-tuning
+-  Evaluation and Fine-tuning

--Completion and Handover
+-  Completion and Handover

 **Stakeholders**

--Food bank
+-  Food bank
--The Church of Jesus Christ of Latter-day Saints
+-  The Church of Jesus Christ of Latter-day Saints
--City of Edmonton
+-  City of Edmonton